DuPAL-PAL-DUmper/DuPAL_Board/board/DuPal_V3/README.md

 | U7                |  1  | 74HCT02 SOIC-14                | HCT variant is important                                 |
 | U8 - U12          |  5  | 74HCT166 SOIC-16               | HCT variant is important                                 |
 | U13               |  1  | SN74LV1T125DBV SOT-23-5        | https://www.mouser.it/ProductDetail/595-74LV1T125DBVRG4  |

+⚠️**WARNING:**⚠️ Note that U10, on the backside of the PCB, has the opposite orientation in respect to U8, U9, U11 and U12.
+This is NOT a mistake, trust the silkscreen in this case.